Niloy-Chakraborty/Webpage_Saliency_Prediction/README.md

 1. Download this repository
 2. Download the Pre-trained model for FCN-16s from https://drive.google.com/open?id=1x1vT0dWqRruLUoPpcWI3yj04i8Dahfq0
 3. Run .\Webpage_Saliency_Prediction\Prediction_and_Analysis\Model_Performance_on_Test_Images.ipynb

-### P.S.
-For computing AUC, CC and NSS scores, codes are provided in "Prediction_and_Analysis" folder.
+4. For computing AUC, CC and NSS scores, codes are provided in "Prediction_and_Analysis" folder.
 From "Evaluation Metric Scripts" run the auc_calculation.py for computing AUC score, and cross_correlation_and_nss_calculation.py for calculating CC/NSS score